OITApps/snapsolution-settings/README.md

 A set of import files for setting we commonly add to new systems.
-Caution should be used adding them to systems already in production.
+Caution should be used adding them to systems already in production - use them as a reference as import without review may overwrite intentional changes you've made to your systems.